rust-lang/ctcft/.github/ISSUE_TEMPLATE/talk-proposal.md

 **General idea:** *What is the general idea of what you want to present?
 A brief paragraph is good.*

 **Theme**: *Which [currently suggested theme] could your talk fall under and how does it relate to that theme?
-You may select multiple potential themes.*
+You may select multiple potential themes.
+If you're not sure, or it doesn't fit any theme, that's ok too.*

 **Which of the following categories apply:** (You can pick more than one!)